 What is P-EBT?

-- The Pandemic Electronic Benefit Transfer (P-EBT) provides benefits to children who receive free or reduced-price school meals under the National School Lunch Program.
+- Pandemic Electronic Benefit Transfer (P-EBT) provides benefits to children who receive free or reduced-price school meals under the National School Lunch Program (NSLP).
 P-EBT is a temporary food benefit program operating during the COVID-19 pandemic.
-P-EBT only provides benefits for days that students are remote learning, but without being offered a meal at school, or home for an approved COVID-related absence.
-P-EBT provides $6.82 for the 2020/2021 school year.
+P-EBT only provides benefits for days that students are remote learning or E-learning, but without being offered a meal at school, or home for an approved COVID-related absence.
+P-EBT provides a daily rate of $8.18 for the 2022-2023 school year.

 - Please note that if you are unsure about the free or reduced-price breakfast and lunch program and have questions regarding your school's participation please visit the ISBE website at www.isbe.net/pebt